Neville Duke

 Neville Frederick Duke, DSO, OBE, DFC2, AFC, FRAeS (11 January 1922 – 7 April 2007) was a British test pilot and fighter ace of the Second World War.
 He was credited with the destruction of 27 enemy aircraft.
 After the war, Duke was acknowledged as one of the world's foremost test pilots.
 In 1953, he became holder of the world air speed record when he flew a Hawker Hunter at 727.63 mph over Littlehampton.

 Early life

 Duke was born in Tonbridge, Kent, and educated at the Convent of St Mary and The Judd School in Tonbridge.
 One of the four houses at Judd was named after him, following the reinstating of a house system to the school in 2008, until the changing of the House system in 2017, with the New Headmaster Jon Wood.

-He started working as an auctioneer and estate agent before attempting to join the Fleet Air Arm on his 18th birthday.
-He was rejected and joined the RAF instead as a cadet in June 1940.
+Duke started working as an auctioneer and estate agent before attempting to join the Fleet Air Arm on his 18th birthday.
+He was rejected but in June 1940 he joined the RAF as a cadet.